phamtec/dsurf/README.md

 - redo the way layout is done to make common code
 - merge List and Dict to just have List.
 They were practically identical.

+### 19-Oct-2025

+- introduce a discreet code object to simplify drawing and running code.